Comedy Central (Germany): Swiss subfeed

 In Switzerland, a localised subfeed was launched on 16 May 2011.
 The Swiss subfeed differs from the main feed on having less on-air time, ending its broadcast at 5:00am in favour of Nickelodeon Switzerland.
 Like in Austria, Comedy Central replaced VIVA Switzerland, which had its programming moved to MTV Switzerland in the following months.
 Nevertheless, Viacom announced on 28 September 2012 that VIVA Switzerland would be launched again on 1 October as a full, 24-hour channel.
 Due to VIVA closing, Comedy Central became a 24-hour channel.

+On 12 January 2022, Comedy Central Schweiz stopped broadcasting and was replaced by the German feed.